The Mating Mind (2000) is an evolutionary psychology text in which Geoffrey Miller, the author, lays out a novel theory for the human mind evolution.

 Women likely didn’t need that much protection from men.

 Against predators, men have virtually no advantage over women.
-A 10% more of physical size and 20% more weight makes little difference.
+A mere 10% more of physical size and 20% more weight makes little difference.

-They may be more accurate at throwing things, but the odds are still heavily stacked against any human individual when facing saber-toothed tiger or a charging rhino.
+They may be more accurate at throwing things, but the odds are still heavily stacked against any human individual when facing a saber-toothed tiger or a charging rhino.

 And when it comes to defending against other humans, a woman would have been safer among dozens of other women than in mixed groups or married to a man without any social support group.